Here are some very helpful tips for you as you get settled into life at TAMS!

 1. BRANCH OUT

 Whenever TAMS seniors are asked the question, "What was your favorite part about TAMS?"
 9 times out of 10, they will include something about the friends they made.
 It can be hard in the beginning, I know from experience, but it's incredibly important to get to know as many people as possible.
 The best way to do so is to start early and to be nice to everyone.
-Introduce yourself to a fellow junior, say hi to a senior, converse with Sam or Wendy whenever you see them, high five an RA, chat with the front desk workers.
+Introduce yourself to a fellow junior, say hi to a senior, converse with Francine or Kit whenever you see them, high five an RA, chat with the front desk workers.
 There are a lot of diverse and interesting people at TAMS, so don't worry if you don't click with someone right away, you will find your people, it just takes time and effort.
 Even if you already know people coming into TAMS, still try to branch out because every friendship will become invaluable to you.

 2. WORK HARD, PLAY HARD